Why Vijay chose to work for Good Shepherd NZ

 From corporate to not-for-profit, we share Vijay’s story and the reason he made a career change.

 Vijay’s experiences have shaped him to be able to support clients from different backgrounds.

-Vijay says being born in Fiji, raised in New Zealand, and being gay, have helped him relate to people who feel vulnerable and on the outside.
+Vijay says being born in Fiji, raised in New Zealand, and being part of the LBGTQ+ community, have helped him relate to people who feel vulnerable and on the outside.

 His ability to connect with people and understand their challenges has taken him all over New Zealand, and to Australia where he worked in Melbourne and Alice Springs.

 It was in Australia, when he was working for a corporate financial institution, where Vijay witnessed his place of work taking advantage of financially vulnerable people.

 “Bad things happen everywhere, but it was my experience in Australia that was eye opening.
 There was blatant unfairness, particularly against Aboriginal people.
 It changed me completely.
 When I left that job, I was determined to work for an organisation that made a positive difference, rather than for one that exploited the gaps.”

 When Vijay returned to New Zealand, he joined Good Shepherd NZ and hasn’t looked back since.